astr0Nika/sledManagement/README.md

 # Sled Manager

+## Run Programm

+- clone git reposetory
+- change database connection in file `SledDbContext.cs` - path: `./apec4_sledManagement/apec4_sledManagement.Library/`
+- now start the programm in your editor (Preferably in Visual Studio)

 ## Current Status

-Works:
+**Works:**
 - creating user
+- login user, but doesnt do anything besides redirects
 - creating sled
 - reserving a sled
-- login page, but logged user is not saved

-In Progress:
+**In Progress:**
-- when task failed, show message
+- show success messages
-- sucessfull login
+- remembers user after login
 - check for authorised users

-Documentation:
+**Documentation:**
-- tables for database
+- database -  structure of tables
-- tests for any entry in the database
+- testing - tests for any entry in the database
-- user documentation which has not yet been started
+- user - reservation documentation in Microsoft Word File

-## Run Program

-- clone git reposetory
-- change database connection in file `SledDbContext.cs` - path: `./apec4_sledManagement/apec4_sledManagement.Library/`
-- now build/run

 ## Exercise in german